johnstoc13/Employee-Team-Generator/README.md

 ## Deployment

-A video of the generated README can be found here: [Chase's README Generator](https://youtu.be/PuYBagscR2U)
+The webstie can be reached here: https://johnstoc13.github.io/Employee-Team-Generator/

 ## Resources